Salary negotiation in Nepal: how to ask for an increment without burning the relationship

 The employer must accept the resignation within 15 days.
 If they do not, it auto-effects on day 16.

 Two things to know about the notice period in practice.
 First, gardening leave is rare in Nepal.
 Most employers expect you to work the notice period with a knowledge-transfer document and a handover plan.
-Second, the employer cannot withhold your final salary, gratuity, or PF/SSF balance beyond statutory timelines, and any deduction beyond legitimate ones (unpaid loans, recovered training bonds) is unenforceable.
+Second, the employer cannot withhold your final settlement — final salary, gratuity, or PF/SSF balance — beyond statutory timelines, and any deduction beyond legitimate ones (unpaid loans, recovered training bonds) is unenforceable.
+If you are moving jobs, sorting out what happens to your PF, CIT and SSF on the switch is part of the handover too.
 Get a release letter and an experience letter on the last day.

 If you are negotiating an outside offer, the new employer usually expects you to start in 30 to 45 days.
 That is the standard handshake.
 Asking for 60+ days strains the offer; offering 14 days is rare and reads as either having burned a bridge or being inexperienced.